MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 ![](../images/part61/14.png)

-Also, ib the "users" table, there's a new record for "tech school" user, whose email is not yet verified.
+Also, in the "users" table, there's a new record for "tech school" user, whose email is not yet verified.

 ![](../images/part61/15.png)